SourasishBasu/Cafe-REST-API/README.md

   python app.py
   ```

-# Usage
+> [!TIP]

-Check out the API docs and try it out in [Postman](https://documenter.getpostman.com/view/32019277/2sA3JRafGo).
+> Check out the API docs and try sending requests to the routes in [Postman](https://documenter.getpostman.com/view/32019277/2sA3JRafGo).